Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

+The concept of recursive maximal planar graphs has been introduced in section 2: they can be obtained from $K_4$, embedding a 3-degree vertex in each triangular face continuously.
+The set of all the recursive maximal planar graphs is denoted by $\Lambda$, and the set of all those graphs with order $n$ is denoted by $\Lambda_n$, letting $\gamma_n=|\Lambda_n|$.
+Based on section 4, an exact definition of recursive maximal planar graphs is defined as follow: conducting extending 3-wheel operation continuously from $K_3$ or $K_4$, namely $\Lambda=(K_3,\zeta_3^+)$.

-In this section, we will prove that the necessary and sufficient condition for a uniquely 4-colorable planar graph $G$ is being a recursive maximal planar graph.
-The foundation to attack this conjecture is to analyze the properties of recursive maximal planar graphs.
-This kind of graph is also called the FWF graph.
-Here we introduce one class of graphs called the (2,2)-FWF graph to prove this conjecture.
+JT Conjecture states that a given 4-colorable maximal planar graph $G$ is uniquely 4-colorable if and only if it is a recursive maximal planar graph.
+So, the foundation to attack this conjecture is to further study recursive maximal planar graphs.
+This kind graphs are also called the FWF graphs.
+In the process of study, one class of graphs called the (2,2)-FWF graphs is actually the main graph class of recursive maximal planar graphs, which is indispensable in the proof of JT Conjecture.
 Below, we give some related properties of the FWF graph, especially for the (2,2)-FWF graph.

-\subsubsection{Basic properties}
+\subsection{Basic properties}

-\begin{thm} If $G$ is a FWF graph of order $n$, then it has at least two vertices of degree 3.
-And when $n\geq 5$, any two vertices of degree 3 are not adjacent to each other. \end{thm}
+\begin{theorem2} If $G$ is a FWF graph of order $n$, then it has at least two vertices of 3-degree.
+And when $n\geq 5$, any two vertices of degree 3 are not adjacent to each other. \end{theorem2}

-$Proof.$ Here we prove it by induction on the number of vertices.
-When $n=4,5$, $\gamma_{4}=\gamma_{5}=1$; And the corresponding graphs are shown in the Figure 2.2.
+\begin{proof} Here we prove it by induction on the number of vertices, $n$.
+When $n=4,5,6$, $\gamma_{4}=\gamma_{5}=\gamma_{6}=1$; And the corresponding graphs are shown in the Figure 2.2.
+So the result is true obviously.

-So the theorem holds obviously.
-Assume that it holds when the number of vertices is $n$.
-That is, for any FWF graph $G$ with n vertices, it has at least two $3$-degree vertices, and all the vertices of degree $3$ are not adjacent each other.
+Assume that the theorem holds when the number of vertices is $n$.
+That is, for any FWF graph $G$ with $n$ vertices, it has at least two $3$-degree vertices, and all the vertices of $3$-degree are not adjacent to each other.
 Now we consider the case that the number of vertices is $n+1$.